Marijuana Law in Minnesota

 This is why the legislature should pass a new law to enact a medical necessity defense statute, to overturn those court cases.
 Still, the U.S. Supreme Court has repeated that the defendant has the Constitutional Right to Present a Defense.

 Federal and Minnesota statutes divide the cannabis plant into two legal categories: “marijuana”and “industrial hemp.”
 Most marijuana is still illegal.
-Hemp is effectively legal.
+Hemp is now legal to possess in Minnesota and under federal law.
 The difference is the 0.03 THC dividing line.
 Above is “marijuana.”
 While below is “hemp.”

 Cannabidiol — CBD